Nabokov's (Invented) Butterflies

 Aside from being one of the master prose-stylists of the 20th century, author Vladimir Nabokov was also a trained lepidopterist, and for a time curator of lepidoptera at the Museum of Comparative Zoology at Harvard University.
 He discovered and named tens of species, and conceived of a controversial theory on the evolution of Polyommatus blues—which would only be vindicated in recent years.

 For Nabokov, butterflies and moths were a lifelong obsession, and he worked them into both his science and his fiction.
 I share this passion, which perhaps, for both of us, started before birth.
-The first possession I ever owned was a large and beautiful book titled simply Butterflies, given to me while I was still in the womb, by an entomologist friend of my father.
+The first book I ever owned was a large and beautiful one titled simply Butterflies—given to me while I was still in the womb by an entomologist friend of my father.

 Nabokov peppered his famous novels and short stories with often highly metaphoric and amusingly-possible-or-impossible imaginary butterflies.
 For this project, I enumerated and researched these invented species and have created portraits of each, using methods which allow for the experimental randomization inherent in the evolutionary process itself.
-Techniques like Rorschach printing, blooms, salting, and blotting with natural sponges start the imagined forms, which are then further informed by research on the species and habitats referenced by Nabokov, hinting at how he imagined these butterflies might look.
+Techniques like Rorschach printing, blooms, salting, and blotting with natural sponges start the imagined forms, which are then further informed by research on the species and habitats referenced by Nabokov, hinting at how he imagined these butterflies might look, while allowing the medium to also play a role in each species 'evolution.'
 Interestingly, Nabokov took umbrage with some particulars of Darwin’s Theory of Evolution Natural Selection, hinting that he didn't believe it could explain the miraculous mimicry he was so fond of in the world of insects.

 “The mysteries of mimicry had a special attraction for me.
 Its phenomena showed an artistic perfection usually associated with man-wrought things.
 Such was the imitation of oozing poison by bubble-like macules on a wing (complete with pseudo-refraction) or by glossy yellow knobs on a chrysalis (“Don’t eat me—I have already been squashed, sampled, and rejected”). [...]
 “Natural selection,” in the Darwinian sense, could not explain the miraculous coincidence of imitative aspect and imitative behavior, nor could one appeal to the theory of “the struggle for life” when a protective device was carried to a point of mimetic subtlety, exuberance, and luxury far in excess of a predator’s power of appreciation.
 I discovered in nature the non-utilitarian delights that I sought in art.
 Both were a form of magic, both were a game of intricate enchantment and deception.” — from Speak, Memory